 Lynchings were community sanctioned events, frequently publicized well in advance.
 Railroads would run special “excursion trains” to the locations where the lynchings were advertised to occur.
 People would dress up and travel from out of state just to witness the horrifying spectacle.
 The crowd size at some lynchings could swell to 15,000 people.
 Viewers would enshrine souvenirs from lynchings in their homes.
 Photographs of lynchings were the most innocuous of such souvenirs.
 Other frequent souvenirs included clothing, parts of the rope, fingers, toes, hair, genitals, and so on.
 The perpetrators of the lynchings were never punished for their actions.

 Anti-lynching activists, supported by the National Association for the Advancement of Colored People (NAACP), fought against lynching at the risk of their own lives.
 These activists, like Ida B. Wells, would travel the country and write about these lynchings and try to get people to care about the publicly sanctioned murder of African Americans.
 Anti-lynching laws were proposed in the United States Congress as early as 1918, but were never signed into law.
 Public sentiment against lynching grew in the 20th century, but it wasn’t until the 1960s and the Civil Rights Movement in the United States that the number of lynchings drastically declined.
-In February 2020, the United States Congress passed a bill to make lynching a hate crime.
-The bill is still waiting to be signed into law by President Donald Trump.
+Finally, in March 2022, the Emmett Till Anti-Lynching Act was signed into law by President Joe Biden.

 “Strange Fruit” by Abel Meeropol